Men feel strong emotions.

 You find yourself confused by these discussions.
 Sometimes they lead to an argument where you might be inclined to leave the situation or sit there, paralyzed, unable to respond.

-Clients I work with had trouble feeling present with their partners, too.
-They felt distance growing between them, as if they were roommates.
-It felt easier to flirt back with the old flame who comments on all their pictures than to look at why they feel disconnected.
-Maybe they’ve already made the jump to infidelity- either emotionally or physically - and don’t know what to do with the guilt, shame, and anger they’re feeling.
-The distance they felt from their partners caused them to retreat inside themselves.
+Clients I work with had trouble connecting with their partners, too.
+They felt distance between them, as if they were roommates.
+Or they started flirting back with the old flame who comments on all their pictures.
+Maybe they’ve already made the jump to infidelity- either emotionally or physically, and don’t know what to do with the guilt, shame, and anger they’re feeling.

-My physical office is located in Livingston, New Jersey, but I see clients online throughout the state of New Jersey.
-If over time you’re interested in a referral for couples counseling, I can provide a referral to a trusted colleague.
+My physical office is located in Livingston, New Jersey, but I’m currently seeing clients via a secure, online platform from my Morris County, New Jersey home.
+My clinical license allows me to work with clients anywhere in the state of New Jersey.
 Please email me at firstname.lastname@example.org if you’d like a free 15-minute phone consultation.